Sarah Abo

-Sarah Abo is a Syrian-Australian television journalist and reporter.
-She currently co-hosts Nine Network's breakfast program Today alongside Karl Stefanovic.
-She also reports stories for Nine's program 60 Minutes.
+Sarah Abo (born 8 November 1985) is an Australian television presenter, journalist and reporter.

+Abo is currently a co-host of the Nine Network's breakfast program Today with Karl Stefanovic.
+She is also a reporter on 60 Minutes.

-Early life and career
+Early life

-Abo was born in Damascus, Syria in 1986.
-In 1990, she relocated to Melbourne in Australia at the age of four with her parents and two younger sisters.
+Abo was born in Damascus, Syria to Fouad and Samia and has two younger sisters.
+In 1990, when she was four years of age, the family relocated to Melbourne, Australia where she attended Our Lady of Mercy College in Heidelberg.
+Abo went on to graduate from Monash University in 2009 with a Bachelor of Arts (Honours), majoring in Journalism.

+Career

-After graduating from Monash University in 2008, Abo commenced her television career at Network 10's Adelaide newsroom where she initially worked as an archiving and production assistant before becoming a Ten News reporter.
+Abo commenced her television career in 2008 at Network 10's Adelaide newsroom where she initially worked as an archiving and production assistant before becoming a Ten News reporter.
 After two years, Abo moved back to Melbourne where she continued to work as a reporter for Network 10 for another three years.

+In 2013, she commenced working for SBS Television as a presenter and reporter on programs such as SBS World News, Dateline, Insight and Small Business Secrets.
+In 2014, Abo completed a fellowship at CNN in Atlanta.
+Abo was a presenter and journalist for SBS for the 2014 FIFA World Cup.